Yeah, no, I'm just I'm trying to figure out if I want to mess with this Barack Obama story.

 According to current and former President Clinton staff, Hillary Clinton's Senate office was aware that Glover Park was in the running to do work on the DPW deal, Dubai Port World.

-She was also very much aware of President Clinton's financial arrangements with the U.A.
-East as a former Bill Clinton staffer.
+She was also very much aware of President Clinton's financial arrangements with the UAE, says a former Bill Clinton staffer.

-I mean, we got these staffs leaking on each other now.
+I mean, we got these staffs leaking on each other now, anonymously.

 We're talking about more than a million dollars.